mewais/HeterogeneousKubernetesCluster/README.md

 The `deployments` folder includes some useful things that you may be interested in deploying on your cluster, you can visit the directory's `README.md` file for more details.

 ## TODOs
+- Make weavescope and ceph-dashboard available externelly
-Add support for nvidia nodes.
+- Add support for nvidia nodes.